swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Motivation

 Most statements provide convenience patterns and behavior for optionals.
-Consider `switch`, that can be used on optional values to switch over the unwrapped value if the value exists.
+Consider `switch`, that can be used on optionals to switch over the unwrapped value if it exists.

 ```swift
 let str: Int? = nil